 Barriers to effective pain treatment are diverse, undervalued, unidentified and unaddressed, and disproportionately seen in special populations.
 As a result, chronic-pain remains ineffectively treated and a public-health burden.
 With evidence and real-world examples, the value of clinicians identifying and addressing the breadth of barriers at the patient level will be presented and discussed from clinical, behavioral-medicine, and health-economic perspectives.

-Treatment of Chronic Pain: Public Health and Economic Perspectives for Special Populations
+Unrecognized and Undervalued Barriers to Effective Treatment of Chronic Pain: Public Health and Economic Perspectives for Special Populations

 Medical and Interventional Spine: The Barriers to Effective Treatment of Chronic Pain in Special Populations from a Spine Specialist's Perspective